lodricklawrence/books-directory/README.md

 | PUT  | /Idbooks/id   |Edit's a single book from books.json file|
 | DELETE  | /Idbooks/id   |Delete's a single book from books.json file|

-# Credits
+# Acknowlegements
 Before i started this project i passed along team treehouse tutorials to obtain Node.Js and Express.Js knowledges as i was able to complete all the tutorials and be able to use the knowledge i obtained to work on the project.
 To follow along the tutorials use the link [teamtreehouse](https://teamtreehouse.com/).
 Also i used [stackoverflow](https://stackoverflow.com/) and [w3schools](https://www.w3schools.com/) to solve many of challenges i faced when performing this project